netsoc/iam/docs/index.md

 well-documented as an OpenAPI spec in `static/api.yaml` in the repo.

 !!! tip
-    The API can be browsed and tested against the live iamd deployment by visiting [iam.netsoc.ie/swagger](https://iam.netsoc.ie/swagger).
+    The API can be browsed and tested with the live iamd deployment by visiting [iam.netsoc.ie/swagger](https://iam.netsoc.ie/swagger).

 User data is stored in a PostgreSQL database and authentication is based around JWTs.
 A second API server exists to